December 6, 2019

 Accidentally published changes to a live site although some tags were still incomplete?
 Not a problem.
 Just head over to Versions page and publish a previous version.
 That’s an easy way to solve all Ooops… moments.

-As for other two features (workspaces and environments), they are great for enterprises with multiple teams that can make changes to the website, companies working with outside vendors, or projects that can span weeks or months.
+As for the other two features (workspaces and environments), they are great for enterprises with multiple teams that can make changes to the website, companies working with outside vendors, or projects that can span weeks or months.

 Environments enable you to control your tag manager installation across live/production websites or apps, and their development/staging counterparts.
 This tag manager feature lets you publish your tags to different environments, for example, a testing server, so you don’t affect or change your live version when publishing.